LSD2409/goconfloader/README.md

  Now supports Int, String, Uint, Float and any of types which have those types as underlying types.

- Bool, Slices, Map, Struct will be added in future.
+ Bool, Slices, Map, Struct and !!!TESTS!!! will be added in future.

  ## Installation
  ```shell